rover-vlm/a/README.md

 # ROVER: Recursive Reasoning Over Videos with Vision-Language Models for Embodied Tasks

-> **Code coming soon!**

-This repository will contain the official implementation of the paper:
+This repository contains the official implementation of methods for the paper:

 **ROVER: Recursive Reasoning Over Videos with Vision-Language Models for Embodied Tasks**